 The map window below is refreshed every 10 minutes

 The round icons display current temperatures (°F).
-These stations range from Rehoboth, Delaware to Block Island, Massachusetts.
+These stations range from Lewes, Delaware to East Falmouth, Massachusetts.
 This map was created primarily to help track the rain / snow line ( the 32°F isotherm ) as northeasters move up along the coast.
 It is also possible to see the cooling effect of sea breezes on coastal sites during the summer.
 Additional weather data for each station can be accessed by left-clicking on the temperature icon.
 You can use the map panning controls at the upper left to re-center the map viewport.
 These data are updated every 15 minutes.
-If you want to view this weather info in tablular form, click on the WU TABLE button located in the right sidebar.
+If you want to view this weather info in tablular form, click on the MESO WEST TABLE button located in the right sidebar.

 The Daily Weather Map

 A Very Cold Start --- Snowstorm on the 4th

 Temperatures were 1.6°F ( 0.9°C ) below normal here in Bergenfield, New Jersey during the past January with

 an average of 29.9°F ( -1.2°C ).
 A maximum of 62°F ( 16.7°C ) was reached on

 the 12th.
 A minimum of 2°F ( -16.7°C ) was noted on the 7th.

 We experienced 25 mornings with minimum temperatures at or below 32°F.